 The "speaking length" (or "working length") of each string can be adjusted by turning the saddle position adjustment screw.
 The best intonation can be achieved when the string fretted at the 12 fret sounds precisely an octave higher than the open string.
 If the fretted string sounds sharper you need to increase the working length of the string by moving the saddle away from the neck.
 If it sounds flat, you need to shorten the working length of the string by moving the saddle towards the neck.
-The alternative way to intonate your guitar is to compare a natural octave harmonic of the open string (you can get it by touching the saddle position so that they sound the same.
+The alternative way to intonate your guitar is to compare a natural octave harmonic of the open string (you can get it by touching the string exactly above the 12th and picking it) to the pitch of the string fretted at the 12th fret and adjusting the saddle position so that they sound the same.
 This method is less accurate because the fretted string sounds a bit sharper due to the height of the string, and the higher the action, the sharper it gets.